1: Glass Empty

 I took the empty seat and started eating.

 “Ew!” one of the brats shrieked, pointing at me.
 “It’s the ugly monster!”

 “Ugly monster!” cried his younger brother.
 “Ugly, ugly monster girl!”

 “Jake, Cory – no talking during dinner,” the Ogress said without bothering to look at them.

 I ignored them and continued eating when one of them kicked me under the table.
-I thought it was the older one, Jake, because he started giggling when I stared at him.
+I thought it was the older one, Jake, because he giggled when I glared at him.
 I looked back at my plate when he kicked me again.
 I ignored him until a spoonful of gravy splattered onto my shirt.
-I glared at him and he laughed.

-“Die, monster, die!” he said, flinging pieces of potato at me.
+“Die, monster, die!” he said, flinging pieces of potato at me and laughing.

-His brother laughed with him and threw a piece of chicken at my face.
+His brother squealed with him and threw a piece of chicken at my face.

-She allows this at the table, but I can’t eat with a towel on my head in peace?
+She allowed this at the table, but I can’t eat with a towel on my head in peace?

 “Stop that!”
 I yelled, kicking both of them under the table.